m0de-60/super-duckhunt/README.md

 <b>BETA SCRIPT: This is the current beta source code and progress on Super DuckHunt v1.9.9 which is a zCore port of v1.1.4 (v2.0.0 prototype) with some new features and mechanics.</b>

 <H2>VERSION & DEVELOPMENT NOTES:</H2>

+5-9-2026 <a href="https://m0de-60.github.io/super-duckhunt-web/duckhunt-1-9-9-operators-guide.htm">Operators guide</a> has been published and uploaded to the website.

 5-8-2026 A few text color changes and text tweaks.